geoscixyz/gpg/content/induced_polarization/induced_polarization_data.rst

 ==================================

-The source is here duty-cycle on-off as shown in :numref:`duty_cycle`.
+The source is here an on-off duty cycle.
 As noted above, when time domain IP is recorded, chargeability is measured as the area under the decay curve normalized by "primary" voltage :math:`V_P`, using